Leanne Wong: 2018

-Senior
+Senior gymnastics career

 2019

-In January, it was announced that Wong would make her senior debut and represent the USA at the American Cup alongside second year senior Grace McCallum in March.
+It was announced that Wong would make her senior debut and represent the USA at the 2019 American Cup alongside second year senior Grace McCallum in March.
 On March 2, Wong won the American Cup title with a score of 56.765, beating McCallum in second and the two previous World all-around silver medalists, Canada's Ellie Black (2017) and Japan's Mai Murakami (2018), who tied for third place.
 She debuted numerous upgrades, most notably a piked double Arabian (Dos Santos I) to immediate stag jump as her first tumbling pass on floor exercise.
 She posted the highest scores of the competition on vault and balance beam.

 In June, after the conclusion of the American Classic, Wong was named as one of the eight athletes being considered for the team to compete at the 2019 Pan American Games along with Sloane Blakely, Kara Eaker, Aleah Finnegan, Morgan Hurd, Shilese Jones, Sunisa Lee, and Riley McCusker.

 At the 2019 GK US Classic Leanne Wong finished fifth in the all-around behind Simone Biles, Riley McCusker,Grace McCallum, and Kara Eaker.
 She also finished tied for eighth on bars with Jordan Chiles, fourth on beam behind Eaker, McCusker, and Biles, and tied for fifth on floor with McCusker.
 After the competition she was named to the team to compete at the Pan American Games alongside Finnegan, Hurd, McCusker, and Eaker.

 At the Pan American Games Wong only competed on uneven bars and balance beam.
 She contributed scores on both events to the team's gold medal winning performance.
 She qualified to the uneven bars final in second behind McCusker and would've qualified to the balance beam final in third if not for teammates Eaker and McCusker posting higher scores than her as a maximum of two gymnasts per country may participate in each individual final.
 During the uneven bars final Wong won the silver medal, once again finishing behind McCusker.

 At the 2019 U.S. National Championships, Wong competed all four events on the first day of competition but ended the night in fifth place after she received a low score on floor exercise.
 Her attempted second skill, a laid-out 3.5 twist, was downgraded to a laid-out triple twisting due to under-rotation, thus invalidating the intended triple twist she then performed for her final skill.
 On the second day of competition, she performed cleanly and placed fifth in the all-around behind Simone Biles, Sunisa Lee, Grace McCallum, and Morgan Hurd.
 Additionally she won bronze on the balance beam behind Biles and club mate Kara Eaker.
 As a result she was added to the national team.

 In September Wong competed at the World team selection camp and placed eighth with a score of 54.750 after falling on her vault.
 She posted the second best score on bars behind Sunisa Lee.
 Following the two-day camp she was named as a non-traveling alternate for the team along with Morgan Hurd.